vittoriom/CleanroomLogger/INTEGRATION.md

 > We recommend adding `Carthage/` to your `.gitignore` file, since the files in the `Carthage` directory are the equivalent of build artifacts.

-Once Carthage is done building CleanroomASL and its dependencies, you can execute the following Terminal command to see the frameworks built by Carthage:
+Once Carthage is done building CleanroomASL, you can execute the following Terminal command to see the frameworks built by Carthage:

 ```bash
 open Carthage/Build/iOS